netket/netket-website/_docs/examples/ising.md

 }
 ```

+Further details about the Restricted Boltzmann Machines and the other machines implemented in NetKet can be found [here]({{ site.baseurl }}{% link _docs/machines/rbm.md %}).

 ### Defining the Sampling scheme
 Another crucial ingredient for the learning part is the Markov-Chain Monte Carlo scheme used for sampling.
-Here, we consider a local Metropolis sampler (see XXX for a description of the available samplers).
+Here, we consider a local Metropolis sampler
+(see [here]({{ site.baseurl }}{% link _docs/sampling/introduction.md %}) for a description of the available samplers).

 ```python
 pars['Sampler']={
     'Name'           : 'MetropolisLocal',
 }
 ```
-In general, choosing a good sampling scheme is crucial to guarantee that the quantum expectation values over the variational states are computed with a small autocorrelation time (see XXX for a description of the statistical analysis performed by NetKet).
+In general, choosing a good sampling scheme is crucial to guarantee that the quantum expectation values over the variational states are computed with a small autocorrelation time.

 ### Defining the Learning scheme
 Finally, we must specify what learning algorithm we wish to use.
 Together with the choice of the machine, this is the most important part of the simulation.